Humayan-Kabir/jetpack-compose/README.md

 # jetpack-compose
-new way of writing declarative user interface using Kotlin.
+A new way of writing declarative user interface using Kotlin.